 Technology: This course is heavily supported through the use of Blackboard, a Web-based tool for material delivery and communication.
 Each student automatically has access to the course site through the registration process.
-It is the student's responsibility to access the on a regular basis to check email, announcements, and to access handouts or other information for the class.
-Additionally, students are encouraged to make use of the chat room feature for conferencing needed in order to collaborate on project work.
+It is the student's responsibility to access the on a regular basis to access handouts or other information for the class.
 Students are expected to try to solve their own technological problems through trouble shooting and contacting Auburn University Help Desk personnel prior to contacting the instructor.
 When communicating with help desk personnel, please record the name of the person helping you, the time that you called, and the difficulty you were reporting.
 If the instructor needs to follow up on any issues, this information will be helpful in tracking down the correct solution.